 The best way to begin a ricochet exercise is to lead the arm around with the elbow initiating the momentum.
 While avoiding inefficient use of the shoulder is a key part of doing this exercise well, trying to ‘impose on the shoulder to willfully not move can feel like an endless painful austerity.
 There is one observational technique that can be done that will eventually train the shoulder to ‘go along for the ride’ rather than being the source of the elbows elevation.

 At brief intervals of practicing this ricochet exercise, bring ones kinesthetic awareness to the right shoulder.
 See if its possible to ‘feel’ the muscles that are hyper extended in the shoulder.
 Feel the extent to which the humerus bone is extended out from the shoulder girdle.
 Then gently allow those muscles to relax back into the most unforced position.
-Being persistent in this kinesthetic focal point simultaneously trains the body to reroute its movements into a more efficient use of the muscles felt under the scapula.
-It may seem counterintuitive to imagine that the weight that goes into the instrument comes from under the scapula rather than the shoulder, in time it will start to feel like a yummy physical experience.
+Being persistent in this kinesthetic focal point simultaneously trains the body to reroute its movements into a more efficient use of the muscles felt under and around the scapula.
+It may seem counterintuitive to imagine that the weight that goes into the instrument vertically with the bow arm, simultaneously comes from under the scapula andnot the shoulder.
+But in time it will begin to feel like a yummy physical experience.

 Muscles are important but noticing the bones can be equally insightful.